“Dad, there is something I need to tell you - I'm transgender.”

 However, please do not be fooled into thinking this negative image reflects an accurate picture of everyday life in the real world.

 My experience is that the vast majority have no issue whatsoever and are fully open and very accepting.
-Because this is so new to most people, I never shy away from mentioning my daughter being transgender in conversation, and to date I have only ever met with genuine interest, full acceptance and a desire to learn.
+Because this is so new to most people, I never shy away from mentioning my daughter being transgender in conversation, and to date I have only ever met with genuine interest, full acceptance and a simple desire to learn.
 This is a different world that we live in and today's society is far more open and accepting to the whole LGBTQ community so please do not let this fear cloud your view or relationship with your child.

 Since my daughter has discovered her true self and began her transition journey, she has truly blossomed.
-She is now a different person that our friends can't recognise as she is so much happier and more outgoing than ever before.
+She is now a different person that our friends can't recognise as she is so much happier and far more outgoing than ever before.

 But the reality is that she is still the same person that we knew and loved - you honestly don't lose your child or any of the experiences that you shared just because they may now adopt a different appearance or name.
 Think of it in terms of a daughter getting married - they may adopt another name and enter a different phase of their life, but they are still your child, and you haven't lost them or erased the memory of the child they used to be.